kassko/data-mapper/Resources/doc/field_exclusion_policy.md

 }
 ```

-If not specify, fieldExclusionPolicy is tuned on "exclude_all".
+If not specify, fieldExclusionPolicy is set to "exclude_all".